 For the entire 3hr adventure and the chance to win some cool spot prizes it will only cost you $15 per person if you are a school student and $25 per person if you are too old to be at school and enter the open category.

 The locations of the event centres will be within 30 minutes drive of the centres indicated below.
 Detailed information will be posted here shortly.
+Event results will be posted on our Facebook page the day after each event.

 - NavQuest 180 in Rotorua on 9 June – more information can be found here